wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 	- Expected rate of return is equal to the annual divided divided by the preferred stock market price
 	- r<sub>ps</sub> = D / P<sub>ps</sub>
 	- r<sub>ps</sub> = D / P<sub>ps</sub>

+# Cost of Capital
+- The return a company needs in order to take on a capital project, such as purchasing new equipment or constructing a new building.
+	- usually comprised of both equity and debt
+	- returns should exceed costs of financing the project else investors will not see a return.

+- Early stage companies will typically choose equity financing because they typically lack the assets to put forth as collateral for debt financing.
+Less-established companies will pay a higher interest rate on financing because of a lack of financial history; investors will demand a higher risk-premium.
+- The cost of debt is merely the interest rate paid by the company on its debt.
+However, since interest expense is tax-deductible, the debt is calculated on an after-tax basis as follows:
+	- Cost of Debt equals interest expense divided by Total Debt, then multiplied by 1 minus the company's marginal tax rate
+	- Cost of Debt =  Interest Expense / Total Debt \* (1 - T)
+	- Where:
+		- Interest expense = Int.
+Paid on the firms current debt
+		- T = The company's marginal tax rate